rdkit/rdkit/Docs/Book/Install.md

 For more details on building from source with Conda, see the [conda-rdkit repository](https://github.com/rdkit/conda-rdkit)

-### Installing and using the RDKit Postgresql cartridge from a conda environment
+### Installing and using PostgreSQL and the RDKit PostgreSQL cartridge from a conda environment

-Due to the conda python distribution being a different version to the system python, it is easiest to install postgres and the postgres client via conda.
+Due to the conda python distribution being a different version to the system python, it is easiest to install PostgreSQL and the PostgreSQL python client via conda.

-This is done simply by:
+With your envirinment activated, this is done simply by:

     conda install -c https://conda.binstar.org/rdkit rdkit-postgresql

-The conda packages postgresql version needs to be initialized by running the initdb command found in [conda folder]/envs/my-rdkit-env/bin
+The conda packages PostgreSQL version needs to be initialized by running the initdb command found in [conda folder]/envs/my-rdkit-env/bin

     [conda folder]/envs/my-rdkit-env/bin/initdb -D /folder/where/data/should/be/stored

+PostgreSQL can then be run from the terminal with the command:

+    [conda folder]/envs/my-rdkit-env/bin/postgres -D /folder/where/data/should/be/stored

-You will then need to run postgresql as a daemon, one way to do this is using supervisor.
+For most use cases you will instead need to run PostgreSQL as a daemon, one way to do this is using supervisor.
+You can find out more and how to install supervisor [here](http://supervisord.org/).
 The required configuration file will look something like this:

     [program:postgresql]
     command=[conda folder]/envs/my-rdkit-env/bin/postgres -D /folder/where/data/should/be/stored
     user=[your username]
     autorestart=true

-All of the normal postgresql commands can then be run when your conda environment is activated.
+Once PostgreSQL is up and running, all of the normal PostgreSQL commands can then be run when your conda environment is activated.
 Therefore to create a database you can run:

     createdb my_rdkit_db
     psql my_rdkit_db
-    #crreate extension rdkit;
+    # create extension rdkit;

+If you are trying to use multiple installations of PostgreSQL in different environments, you will need to setup different pid files, unix sockets and ports by [editing the PostgreSQL config files](https://opensourcedbms.com/dbms/running-multiple-postgresql-9-2-instances-on-one-server-in-centos-6rhel-6fedora/).
+With the above configurations these files can be found in /folder/where/data/should/be/stored.

 ## Linux and the Mac